 The History of Hoover Reservoir

-The following history is an extract from research done to create "Hoover Management Plan" in 1989.
+The following history is an extract from a report by Columbus done to create the "Hoover Management Plan" in 1990.

 *Note that some items are no longer accurate (an example is that the current horsepower limit as of 2020 is 10 mph).